0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-To find out what type `String::split()` parameter accepts, a trick is to introduce a type error deliberately.
+To find out what type `String::split()` accepts, a trick is to introduce a type error deliberately.
 Splitting a string on a number doesn't make much sense, and the compiler knows it.
 Here's the error when you do.

-The full error was much larger than this, and a bit more scary, traits often are, but you don't have to understand it if you are at the start of your rust journey, or using a complex unfamiliar api, you just look at the wonderful help text the compiler has given us, enumerating all the concrete typos that implement the `Pattern` trait - the exact list that we want!
+The full error was much larger than this, and a bit more scary, traits often are, but you don't have to understand it if you are at the start of your rust journey, or using a complex unfamiliar API, you just look at the wonderful help text the compiler has given us, enumerating all the concrete types that implement the `Pattern` trait - the exact list that we want!

-Unsuprisingly, it's all strings and character-related types.
+Unsurprisingly, it's all strings and character-related types.
 Now, let's try it:

 ---